 Sapota, also called Chikoo/Chiku, Sobeda and known by various names like Sapodilla, Spotilla, Chico in many other countries.
 Known for its unique sweet taste, milk shake prepared out of Sapota/Chiku is quite popular.
-When I prepared Chiku Halwa/Rolls, it came out really well and everyone in the family loved it.
-You can size and shape the dessert preparation any way you want and I just chose to go the Rolls and Halwa way.
+When I prepared Sapota Rolls or Chiku Halwa, it came out really well and everyone in the family loved it.
+You can size and shape the dessert preparation any way you want and I just chose to go the Sapota Rolls and Halwa way.
 Good looks, simple yet elegant taste is how I would describe Sapota/Chiku Rolls and Halwa.

 - Fully Ripe Sapota or Chiku – 8